Prathamesh-chougale-17/mirrorship/SYNC_README.md

 - 06:00 UTC
 - 12:00 UTC
 - 18:00 UTC

+The workflow calls your deployed application's `/api/sync/batch` endpoint with admin authentication to sync all users' data.

 You can also trigger it manually from the GitHub Actions tab.